turbot/steampipe-plugin-awscfn/docs/tables/awscfn_resource.md

   name,
   type,
   case
-    when properties is null then properties_src
+    when properties is not null then properties else properties_src end as resource_properties, path from
-    else  properties
-  end as resource_properties,
-  path
-from